luomisoppi/sanoitus/README.md

 ### Root language

-The root language contains the following operations.
-They were described earlier in more detail, but here's a summary:
+The root language contains the following primitive operations

 * unit - returns a value
 * effect - performs a side effect
+* mapResources - modify the set of resources attached to the execution
+* peekResources - read the set of resources currently attached to the execution

+and the following operations derived from the primitive ones:

 * resource - creates a resource
 * close - closes a resource